jackal1-66/dpg-documentation/docs/software/doc/expert.md

 1. push these tags to the corresponding upstream repo,
 1. update the documentation page

-The [tool](o2dpg_async_update.py) is written in python.
+The [tool](../../../src/utils/o2dpg_async_update.py) is written in python.
 The following steps should be done one after the other.

 In the following, we will assume that the script is located in the directory `${ASYNC_BIN}`.

-It is strongly recommended to run all of the following in a **dedicated working directory** since running it creates additional output files.
-In addition, it checks out the git packages it works with.
-Since it manipulates them as well, there should not be any personal work done in those local packages.

-Some additional default values of packages are defined for
+For those, the script knows for instance where to find the upstream repositories.

+## General info

+### Packages concerned

+This tool handles by default the following packages:

 * O2,
 * O2DPG,
 * O2Physics,
 * QualityControl.

-For those, the script knows for instance where to find the upstream repositories.
+It does currently not support any other packages.
+However, an extension in that direction would be relatively trivial.

+### Log files

+Log files are always created.
+They contain the same information that is written in the terminal but also more, for instance all output when a git command is issued.
+As you will see below, there are various sub-commands that can be run.
+The log file name will be printed at the end of the execution and has the form of `o2dpg_cherry_picks_logs/<called-function>_<timestamp>.log`.

+### To be always up-to-date

+Accessing the upstream repos is done via SSH.
+If your private key is password protected, you might need to enter your password from time to time whenever a repo is cloned or the local ones are updated.
+Note that it is extremely important that - when running any cherry-picking and tagging - we make sure to really have the absolute latest and greatest state synced with upstream.
+This is why cloning and resetting of local history to the upstream repo is mandatory each time you cherry-pick or something else is updated.

+### Run in a dedicated directory

+It is strongly recommended to run all of the following in a **dedicated working directory** since running it creates additional output files.
+All repos that are cloned and used should be seen as part of the tool's data.
+Do not do any developments in these local repos since they are manipulated and any local developments that are there otherwise might be lost.

 ## Specifying the operator